Geoffrey Gurrumul Yunupingu

-Geoffrey Gurrumul Yunupingu (22 January 1971 – 25 July 2017), commonly known as Gurrumul and also referred to since his death as Dr G. Yunupingu, (Note: Avoiding the use of a deceased person's first name is part of grieving practice amongst many Australian Aboriginal and Torres Strait Islander communities.
+Geoffrey Gurrumul Yunupingu (22 January 1971 – 25 July 2017), commonly known as Gurrumul and also referred to since his death as Dr G. Yunupingu, (Note: Avoiding the use of a deceased person's first name is part of grieving practice among many Australian Aboriginal and Torres Strait Islander communities.
 Use of the title "Dr" is based on the honorary doctorate conferred in 2012 by the University of Sydney.
 While most universities do not endorse the use of "Dr" as a title for holders of honorary doctorates, the use of the title helps distinguish between Gurrumul and his uncle Mandawuy Yunupingu who was often referred to after his death as "Mr Yunupingu".
 This is also reflected in the obituary published in the New York Times, which refers to him as both Dr and Mr Yunupingu.) was a Yolŋu Aboriginal Australian musician.
 A multi-instrumentalist, he played drums, keyboards, guitar (a right-hand-strung guitar played left-handed) and didgeridoo, but is best known for the clarity of his singing voice.
 He sang stories of his land both in Yolŋu languages, such as Gaalpu, Gumatj, or Djambarrpuynu (related to Gumatj), and in English.
 He began his career as a member of Yothu Yindi and later Saltwater Band, and his solo career brought him wider acclaim; he was the most commercially successful Aboriginal Australian musician at the time of his death.
 As of 2020, it is estimated that Yunupingu has sold half a million records globally.
+Yunupingu performed for Queen Elizabeth II, US President Barack Obama, Prince Charles, Prince William and Catherine Middleton, and Crown Prince Frederik and Crown Princess Mary of Denmark.
+He was one of only two Australian performers at the Queen's Diamond Jubilee Concert at Buckingham Palace in 2012.
+At the 2026 ARIA Music Awards he will be inducted in the ARIA Hall of Fame.